Frosco/Origo-kodeoppgave/README.md

 # Origo-kodeoppgave

-A coding test by the digital department of the City of Oslo.
+A coding test for the digital department of the City of Oslo.
 The project consists of an express backend and a React frontend.
-It uses Typescript in both projects.
+It uses Typescript in both parts.

 ## Local development ("Running it")